-Staff recommends that the City Council conduct a Public Hearing to consider: - Adoption of the attached Resolution (Exhibit W) approving the Mitigated Negative Declaration (Environmental Assessment Review No. 2019-0082) prepared for the proposed project and authorization of staff to file a Notice of Determination with the Clerk of the Board of San Bernardino County; and - Adoption of the attached Resolution (Exhibit X) approving General Plan Amendment No. 2019-0007 to change the land use designation of approximately 3.92 acres of land, detailed in the legal description attached as Exhibit Y, to Residential 6, subject to the findings and conditions therein; and - Adoption of the attached Ordinance (Exhibit Z) approving Zone Change No. 2019-0005 to change the zoning designation of approximately 8.67 acres of land, detailed in the legal description attached as Exhibit AA, to Multi-Family Residential (R-3), subject to the findings and conditions therein; and Adoption of the attached Resolution (Exhibit BB) approving Tentative Tract Map No. 2019-0004 to allow the subdivision of approximately 8.67 acres of land into fifty-two (52) single-family lots and nine (9) common lots, subject to the findings and conditions therein.
+- Adopt the attached Resolution (Exhibit R) forwarding to the City Council a recommendation to approve a Mitigated Negative Declaration (Environmental Assessment Review No. 2019-0082) for the proposed project, and authorize staff to file the attached Notice of Determination with the Clerk of the Board of San Bernardino County; and - Adopt a resolution (Exhibit S) forwarding to the City Council a recommendation to approve General Plan Amendment No. 2019-0007 to change the land use designation of approximately 3.92 acres of land, detailed in the legal description attached as Exhibit T, from Residential 2 with an Animal Overlay to Residential 6 (2.1-6.0 du/acre), subject to the findings and conditions therein; and - Adopt a resolution (Exhibit U) forwarding to the City Council a recommendation to approve Zone Change No. 2019-0005 to change the zoning designation of two (2) northern parcels (APNs: 0131-131-13 & -14) from Single-Family Residential (R-1C) and one (1) southern parcel (APN: 0131-131-23) from Agricultural (A-1), as detailed in the legal description attached as Exhibit V, to Multi-Family Residential (R-3), subject to the findings and conditions therein; and - Adopt a resolution (Exhibit W) forwarding to the City Council a recommendation to approve Tentative Tract Map No. 2019-0004 allowing the subdivision of approximately 8.67 acres of land (APNs: 0131-131-13, -14, & -23) into fifty-two (52) single-family lots and nine (9) common lots (for private streets, common open space, landscaping, and stormwater detention), subject to the findings and conditions therein.